Presentations, seminars and group work

 Sara: So I've given two presentations throughout my university life, and both of them have been individual, so it was kind of very reliant on me.
 I think how I approach presentations is to make them very simple, to make sure that I'm not just giving a lot of information to my audience that they just won't be able to understand because there's just so much of it.
 And I make sure I boil it down to a few simple points that I really want my audience to know.
 And also, I think something important is to not read off the slides, because if you're presenting and it's all on the slides, then you're basically just a narrator of the same thing.
 So I make sure that I kind of explain my thought process behind putting those points in.
 But then what I'm saying kind of explains it a bit more than what's on the slides.

-- Smile and show your enthusiasm!
+- Smile and show your enthusiasm.
 It can help to cover up nervousness.

 - Position yourself where all of the audience can see you easily and you can see them.
+Stand up if you are able.

 - Address the whole audience, not just one group or the tutor.